victorjonsson/jQuery-Form-Validator/README.md

 in "modules", making it possible for the programmer to load **only those functions that's needed** to validate a particular form.

-**Form demos and full documentations is available at http://formvalidator.net/**
+**Form demos and full documentation is available at http://formvalidator.net/**

 *Usage example*